plone/nick/docs/developer-guide.md

 ---
-nav_order: 8
+nav_order: 4
-permalink: /usage/development
+permalink: /developer-guide
-parent: Usage
 ---

-# Development
+# Developer guide

 To develop the core of Nick use the following steps to get started.